SoubhikSinha/Grad-Machine-Learning/README.md

     ~~~

  - Model Training
-	- Creation of Dataloaders
+	- Creation of Data Loaders
 	- Setting criterion and optimizer
 	- Model Tuning methods used🔻
-		- Early Stopping (patience = )
+		- Early Stopping
 		- Learning Rate Scheduler
 	- Recording Training and Validation - Accuracy and Loss Scores for each epoch

-- Model Teesting
+- Model Testing
 	- Evaluation Metrics Used🔻
 		- Accuracy
 		- Precision